seralexeev/xrabbit.dev/README.md

 date: 07-07-2025
 ```

-After a couple of days I spent with nats I am excited about it.
-It's so simple, lightweight and convenient that I don't understand how I haven't come across it until now.
-I have a feeling that it's like nginx from the pubsub world.
+After a couple of days spent with nats, I'm thrilled with it.
+It's so simple, lightweight and convenient that I don't get how I hadn't come across it before.
+Feels like it's the nginx of the pubsub world.

 ---